 Lessons learned: never ever book a flight via Booking.com

 Booking flights via Booking.com is a bit like gambling: if nothing bad happens you have a cheap flight.
 If something goes wrong you loose everything.
 They should be forced to show this as a disclaimer on their websites.
-We lost nearly 4,000 Euros because of the bad business practices of GoToGate/Booking.com.
-It would have been so easy to avoid by just booking directly with the airline.
-And that’s the key take-away: book directly with a European airline.
+All the pain would have been so easy to avoid by just booking directly with the airline.
+And that’s the key take-away: book directly with an airline.
 Then still things can go wrong while traveling, but in the end there is at least someone taking over responsibility and helping you out.

 Annex: the chronology of failure